Cyber Threat Intelligence - Blockchain Investigations

 There are other tools available as well.
 I usually leverage Selenium for its flexibility to address the unique authentication requirements of various marketplaces and to gather the exact data we needed for our analysis of illicit digital goods.
 For example, I gather and crawl domains in engines like Ahamia or those posted in other CTI sharing researcher communities.

 The list goes on; it can encompass thousands of different types of sites to run checks on those that are active and those that are not.
-This way, you can have a kind of a phone book that gets you where you need to go for analysis.
-Once we’ve scraped data, it’s time to sift through the noise and extract Indicators of Compromise (IoCs) such as IP addresses, URLs, or file hashes.
-We proactively search through datasets to identify threats before they hit.
-There’s so much you can pull, but let’s get back to our subject, Site A.
+This way, you can have a kind of a phone book that gets you where you need to go, There’s so much you can pull, but let’s get back to our subject, Site A.

 Once I’ve extracted links and endpoints present in them at the time, I shift my focus to usually look for URLs with parameters like foo.php?id=2.
 I run a simple fuzz on files (pdf, png, xml, etc.) and intel (emails, BTC, ETH, etc.).
 I can’t really tell you how many vulnerabilities from outdated packages or outdated software are used in such sites, so usually, you look for SQL injection, directory traversal, and more on this later.
 But once the data is gathered and you have an idea about the overall site, You move to the other site “B” and do exactly the same.
 Once you’ve gathered data, you start to cross-reference intel and build a report.
 Usually, at this time, I start noticing the resemblance between the two sites – the same technology is used, but also some small details.
 All this data must be captured and reported as you conduct an investigation; it’s like you’re writing a penetration report.
 As you move, you document what’s going on because at times, .onion sites often go down for prolonged periods of time or entirely disappear.